interrrp/mino/README.md

-# ⛏️🤖 qBot - A customizable Minecraft bot
+# ⛏️🤖 Mino - A customizable Minecraft bot

-> Built upon `mineflayer`, qBot is written in
+> Built upon `mineflayer`, Mino is written in
 > [TypeScript](https://www.typescriptlang.org/) with a well-documented codebase

 ## 🔥 Prerequisites